This Woman Is Dangerous: Production

-Since the script of a gangster who saw the light had become trite by the 1950s, some sources suggest that studio head Jack L. Warner offered Crawford the role hoping the expensive star would turn it down so he could put her on suspension.
-That could also be the reason he offered the eye surgeon's role to Dennis Morgan, whose box-office appeal had diminished since World War II.
+Because the script of a gangster who saw the light had become trite by the 1950s, some sources suggest that studio head Jack L. Warner offered Crawford the role hoping the expensive star would turn it down so he could put her on suspension.
+It could be the reason he offered the eye surgeon's role to Dennis Morgan, whose box-office appeal had diminished since World War II.
 To Warner's surprise, both stars accepted the film.
-Crawford later instructed her agents to negotiate an end to her contract at Warner Bros., and she went on to make the independently produced hit Sudden Fear, which earned the actress her third Academy Award nomination.
+Crawford later instructed her agents to negotiate an end to her contract at Warner Bros., and she then made the independently produced hit Sudden Fear, which earned the actress her third Academy Award nomination.

 Reception

 Bosley Crowther in The New York Times called the film "junk", and Otis Guernsey Jr. of the New York Herald Tribune described it as "a long, windy, tiresome story."

-DVD release
+Home media

 This Woman Is Dangerous was released on Region 1 DVD on March 23, 2009 (Crawford's birthday) from the online Warner Bros.
 Archive Collection.